itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

 ```bash
 aws cloudformation create-stack --stack-name vpc2-security-group --template-body file://vpc2-security-group.yaml
 ```
 ### iii) Create Instance with AWS CloudFormation template "vpc2-instance.yaml".
 The template has prepared 3 instances for different purposed.
 However, Only one instance enought for VPC Peering and Internet Connection testing.

 ```bash
 aws cloudformation create-stack --stack-name vpc2-instance --template-body file://vpc2-instance.yaml
 ```

-## 4. Validate resources that provisioned such us VPCs, Subnets, Internet Gateway, & Instances.
+## 4. Verification
+SSH into instance from VPC1 and VPC2.
 The instances should able to go out internet to install updates, apt update and install is good example to try out `sudo apt-get update && apt-get install`.

 ## 5. Part of the scenario 3 requirement required to create VPC Peering.
 Create VPC peering with AWS CloudFormation template "peering.yaml".
 ```bash
 aws cloudformation create-stack --stack-name peering --template-body file://peering.yaml
 ```
 ![header image](img/peering.png)

 ## Congratulation !!!
-Should able to ping VPC1 instance to VPC2 instance like below the picture.
+Should able to ping from VPC1 instance to VPC2 instance like below the picture.

 ![header image](img/ping.png)

+## AWS CloudFormation Template verification.
-## Validate the AWS CloudFormation in Console.
-Should be sucessfully deployed without error.
+Login to GUI Console and validate the template.
+Should be sucessfully deployed without error as below the picture.

 ![header image](img/cfn.png)

+## 6. Clean-Up
-## 6. Do not forget to destroy your enviroment after testing.
+Do not forget to destroy your enviroment after testing.
 Simply executing the following command to destroy all the AWS CloudFormation stacks.
 ```bash
 aws cloudformation delete-stack --stack-name peering
 aws cloudformation delete-stack --stack-name vpc2-instance